Why States Must Nullify Unconstitutional Acts of Congress: Instructions from Hamilton, Madison, & Jefferson.

 Professor Berger points out [and I ask you to note it most carefully] that “due process of law” refers only to trials – to judicial proceedings in courts of justice.
 It most manifestly does NOT involve judicial power to override Acts of a Legislature!

-b) In Ch.10, Prof. Berger shows the true meaning of the “equal protection” clause of the 14th Amendment:
+b) In Ch.10 [go to page 222 of this pdf ed], Prof. Berger shows the true meaning of the “equal protection” clause of the 14th Amendment:

 Professor Berger proves that this equal protection was limited to the rights enumerated in The Civil Rights Act of 1866.
 Section 1 of that Act says: